The Authentic Connections Story

 Central to the AC Groups program was cultivating participants’ authentic relationships with other women in the groups and in their personal lives.
 The groups succeeded in significantly reducing participants’ stress and improving their well-being.

-Since the successful intervention at Mayo, Dr. Luthar and her collaborators are working to implement the AC Groups intervention in other high-stress environments.
+Since the successful intervention at Mayo and with support from the Rodel Foundation, Dr. Luthar and her collaborators are working to implement the AC Groups intervention in other high-stress environments.
 The feelings of stress and pressure that Luthar originally discovered in teens and parents in Northeast suburbs exist in highly achieving communities all across the country.
 Thus, Authentic Connections strives to implement community based support groups in companies, schools, and communities all across the country.

 For References, copies of research papers, and more details, please see www.SuniyaLuthar.org